PrideLee/Zihao.Li.github.io/_posts/2019-09-20-blog-Norm-and-Regularization.md

   - Training trick
 ---

 In oreder to alleviate the problem of over-fitting, we have to apply regularization operation for machine learning algorithms.
 The most common strategy is to add norm operation to constraint the values' distributation of parameters.
-You can click [**here**](https://zhuanlan.zhihu.com/p/51673764) to read full blog.
+You can click [**here**](https://zhuanlan.zhihu.com/p/51673764) and [**here**](https://github.com/PrideLee/Machine-Learning-Notes/tree/master/Machine%20Learning/Norm%20and%20Normalization) to read full blog.